futurex-dev/FutureX-POAPs/README.md

 ## Deploy to local

+1. Install deps with `npm install`

-1. Enable your local blockchain with command `npx hardhat node` first, and let this session stay opened.
+2. Enable your local blockchain with command `npx hardhat node` first, and let this session stay opened.

-2. Run command `npx hardhat deploy-poap --network localhost` to deploy the Poaps.
+3. Run command `npx hardhat deploy-poap --network localhost` to deploy the Poaps.
 It shall output the proxy contract address [ADDRESS].

-3. Interact with the contract using `npx hardhat console --network localhost`
+4. Interact with the contract using `npx hardhat console --network localhost`

    ```javascript
    > const Poap = await ethers.getContractFactory("Poap")